What is Therapy?

 Below is a list of considerations when seeking treatment for free therapy:

-FOUR CONSIDERATIONS IN SEEKING VOLUNTEER-BASED PANDEMIC/DISASTER THERAPY:
+FOUR CONSIDERATIONS IN SEEKING A THERAPIST:

 Therapist qualifications.
 What is their educational degree?
 Masters (i.e. MA, MSW ), doctorate (Phd, PsyD).
-Are they a member of a regulatory body where members are required to adhere to a code of conduct, ethics, where they are required to keep up training (i.e. R. Psych, RCC, RCSW, RPC, MPCC).
+Are they a member of a regulatory body where members are required to adhere to a code of conduct, ethics, and where they are required to keep up training (i.e. R. Psych, RCC, RCSW, RPC, MPCC).
 Be aware that more letters after a name is not necessarily better as some associations have no membership requirements nor ongoing training requirements.